carlomartino/764541/README.md

 * Variables related to the content of the Track, like Speechiness, Liveness, Valence and whether it contains Explicit lyrics
 * The Popularity of the track, our target, variable, with a value from 0 to 100

+Here you can see a flowchart that graphically shows the steps we took to tackle the task:
 ![Flowchart](images/Flowchart.jpg)

 **2) EDA & Clustering**